Edward Kennedy (Royal Navy officer)

-Early life and career
+Early life and background

+Edward Coverley Kennedy was born 31 August 1879, only son (there were two daughters) of Edward Briggs Kennedy (1842-1914), of Deanyers, Hall Lane, Upper Farringdon, near Alton, Hampshire, and Caroline Edith (died 1935), daughter of Colville Coverley Jackson (1804-1858), a magistrate and collector in the Bengal Civil Service, sometime of Agra, and granddaughter of Sir John Jackson, 1st Baronet, a politician and director of the East India Company.
+Edward Briggs Kennedy's three brothers all distinguished themselves in their respective fields; elder brothers Sir John Gordon Kennedy and Admiral Sir William Robert Kennedy were an eminent diplomat and a senior Royal Navy commander, respectively; younger brother Gilbert George Kennedy was a police magistrate who had played international football for Scotland.
+After Harrow, Edward Briggs Kennedy went to Queensland, Australia, where he spent less than a year with the Queensland Native Police, being appointed acting sub-inspector in 1865 and resigning that same year; in 1869, with two friends, he founded a sugar plantation and mill at Mackay on the Pioneer River in Queensland.
+He returned to England, and wrote four books about his Australian life and the police force, the first, Four Years in Queensland, published in 1870.
+In 1912 he and his wife founded the Farringdon Rifle Club.
+The four brothers were great-grandsons of Archibald Kennedy, 11th Earl of Cassilis.

+Early career

-Edward Coverley Kennedy was born on 31 August 1879 and entered the Royal Navy as a naval cadet in 1892.
+Edward Coverley Kennedy entered the Royal Navy as a naval cadet in 1892.

 Beginning his career in HMS Britannia, he first served at sea in 1894, rising to midshipman in 1895 and serving in that capacity in the China Station.
 His rise up the ranks continued, becoming sub-lieutenant in 1898 and lieutenant in 1900.
 In this period he saw service in the battleship HMS Collingwood, at the Royal Naval College, Osborne and in the flagship of the North America and West Indies Station.

 In 1912, Kennedy was promoted to commander and early in 1913 became the executive officer in HMS Antrim.
-Antrim was the flagship of Rear admiral William Pakenham, commander of the Third Cruiser Squadron.
+Antrim was the flagship of Rear Admiral William Pakenham, commander of the Third Cruiser Squadron.